hieuvecto/metaplay-backend/README.md

 - After the app starting up, access http://localhost:8080/docs to see the swagger docs.
 - You can test api directly in swagger docs.

+Warning: you should use chrome to open swagger, there's empty page issue on Safari.

 ## How to get access token to run authorization required APIs.

 - Run the frontend app and login to get the access token.